 "Time has virtually stopped. ...
 I'm on my hands and knees ... trying to talk, but every time I tried to talk, I had blood coming out of my mouth and out of my nose, so I knew that I had been wounded pretty bad."
 Gutierrez was an experienced air commando and he had seen similar wounds before.
 He knew he was probably going to die, but he was determined not to let his guys down.

-He needed to get back on the radio, so he called for the medic.
+he called for the medic.
 Gutierrez had no idea where the bullet entered his body.